 I covered the bird with pink Himalayan salt (!) and pepper.
 Y’all know I don’t use a ton of salt, but I knew I needed it.
 And shit, in my trussing excitement I forgot to S+P of the cavity of the bird.
 Not sure it made a big difference but if you can remember before you start stringing, do it.

 The dry bird went into the not-yet-smoking oven.
 And proceeded to sit enveloped smoke that I was sure would taste terrible.
 It came out, I let it rest, and it looked damn good.
-The Stud suggested deglazing the skillet with white wine, a step I would have taken otherwise, but I was determined to follow this recipe.
+A suggestion of deglazing the skillet with white wine, a step I would have taken otherwise, but I was determined to follow this recipe.
 Until we sat down and bit into the crispy skin, the juicy, tender meat when I realized it needed no butter or Dijon as a condiment.

 It needed n-o-t-h-i-n-g.